 Bursitis is caused when the bursae sacs, which are fluid filled cushions at the joints, become inflamed usually due to repetitive movement of the joint.
 The cold will help with the pain from inflammation, but it does stiffen the body.
 This is where heat therapy comes in.

 Heat Therapy has the opposite effect and will open the blood vessels and cause the blood to flow.
 After the cold brings down the inflammation, you should be in less pain.
 This is when you want to apply a warm compress to help soothe the area and improve joint mobility.
-You will then slowly want to start stretching your elbow, shoulder, hip, knee, or your specific bursitis ailment.
+You will then slowly want to start stretching your elbow, shoulder, hip, knee, or specific bursitis ailment.

 During a flareup you will want to repeat this 2-3 times per day.
 There are certain compresses that you can chill and then microwave.
 Read the instructions on those products carefully to make sure that you don’t over heat them.